suhayb-h/Acute-Lymphoblastic-Leukemia-Classifier/README.md

 This project details the creation of an Image classifier model to differentiate ALL lymphoblasts from normal lymphoblasts.

+## Notebook Index:

-\Notebook 1 - ALL _EDA
+Notebook 1 - ALL _EDA

 Notebook 2 - CNN

 Notebook 3 - ResNet50V2

-Future Notebook Plans:
+### Future Notebook Plans:

 Notebook 4: TensorFlow Decision Forrest -> Experimental model.
-Issues using the model with data generators Notebook 5: R Logistic Regression -> No data generators in R, researching for alternatives Notebook 6: Pytorch CNN -> Should provide similar performance as notebook 2.
+Issues using the model with data generators

+Notebook 5: R Logistic Regression -> No data generators in R, researching for alternatives

+Notebook 6: Pytorch CNN -> Should provide similar performance as notebook 2.
 PyTorch is more widely used in academic environments.

 Notebook 7: Image Comparison Model -> Theoretically promising

-Image directory restructuring: This restructuring is necessary for the notebooks to run appropriately.
+## Image directory restructuring: This restructuring is necessary for the notebooks to run appropriately.

 Original folder structure:
 ￼![image](https://user-images.githubusercontent.com/66500101/180628045-6476cd6b-3dc9-4e68-b585-3407d8865e1c.png)